Sainte-Croix, Quebec

-Sainte-Croix name refers to the True Cross, but was in use well before its foundation in 1713.
+Its name refers to the True Cross but had been in use well before its foundation in 1713.
 In fact, the seigneurie of Sainte-Croix was granted in 1637 to the Company of One Hundred Associates at a point named Platon Sainte-Croix (Holy Cross Flats in English), at the mouth of the Jacques-Cartier River.
-It had been named as such by Jacques Cartier, who had spent the winter of 1535-36 there.
-Samuel de Champlain explained in 1613 that there had been a mistake and this was not the place where Jacques Cartier had wintered.
-The point is now called Pointe Platon ("Plato (or Flat) Point").
+It had been named as such by Jacques Cartier, who had spent the winter of 1535-1536 there.
+Samuel de Champlain explained in 1613 that there had been a mistake and was not the place that Cartier had wintered, which was a point that is now called Pointe Platon ("Plato (or Flat) Point").